โ€˜Seeing the environmental and human impacts on coral reefs made me want to work to ensure the longevity of their biodiversityโ€™

 Proving almost everyone wrong, she is now an experienced diver and trains others – including delegates from the Omani government, who are learning how to protect the countryโ€™s precious corals. โ€˜I want to share all the beautiful, life-changing experiences I had being part of Biosphere Expeditions.
 I want to demonstrate the impact of knowledge sharing and community engagement.โ€™ Working with Biosphere Expeditions meant Jenan learned โ€˜to face challenges on a daily basis.
 You donโ€™t need to be a scientist to make a difference; even as citizens thereโ€™s so much we can do.โ€™

 โ€˜Back in the early 2000s I was looking for a different way to explore the world.
-As a single woman wanting to travel alone, it can be scary not knowing who to trust.
-I was searching for a worthwhile holiday to do something more adventurous.
+As a woman wanting to travel alone, it is difficult knowing who to trust.
+Stuck in an office job, I was searching for a worthwhile holiday to do something more adventurous.
 And Biosphere Expeditions sounded perfect: youโ€™re in a group, youโ€™re safe, and you get to do unique things out in nature that you canโ€™t do on your own: not as tourists, but as a team on a mission, working together in conservation.
-You are also pushed beyond your comfort zone: you donโ€™t know what people youโ€™ll be with, what the work will be like and how hard it will be.
-On my first expedition, my English was not as good as it is now and I was worried that I would not be able to understand my team mates, the expedition leader or the scientists.
+You are pushed beyond your comfort zone: you donโ€™t know what people youโ€™ll be with, what the work will be like and if you are physically fit enough.
+On my first expedition, my English was not as good as it is now and I was worried that I would not fully understand my team mates, the expedition leader or the scientists.
 Luckily, since team members come from all over the world, the English was very accessible and I had no problems.
 I instantly fell in love with the simplicity of expedition life.
-Before the expedition, I remember worrying about how I would cope with not having a hot shower for two weeks!
-But it didnโ€™t take long for those thoughts to dissipate.
-You learn not to be afraid and to trust your own abilities and resilience.’
+Before the expedition, I remember worrying about how I would cope with not having a shower for two weeks!
+But once you set off into the wild thoughts like this dissipate.
+You learn to trust your own abilities and resilience.โ€™

 Malika Fettak (yellow circle) with her expedition team in Oman

-‘It opened my eyes to the possibilities of another way of living.
-Out in nature, you actually need less to be happy and fulfilled.
+โ€˜Out in nature, you actually need less to be happy and fulfilled.
 If youโ€™re warm, dry, fed and have a place to sleep, thatโ€™s enough.
 And it calms your mind.
 You donโ€™t have to worry about material luxuries, because in nature, on a fundamental level, itโ€™s not important.
-A lot of people are overwhelmed in their lives.
-For example, there may be constant streams of information through phones that donโ€™t actually have anything to do with your day-to-day life.
+A lot of people are overwhelmed in their lives with constant streams of information through phones that donโ€™t actually have anything to do with their day-to-day life.
 Out in nature, especially away from phone coverage, things become simple.
-Things become easy.
-Itโ€™s not complicated out in the wild.’
+Itโ€™s not complicated out in the wild.โ€™

-‘After my first experience in Oman, I continued following Biosphere Expeditions across the globe all the way to the Altai Mountains in Russia.
-By this point, Iโ€™d been thinking about a career change, but I lacked a sense of direction.
-Matthias, Biosphere Expeditions founder and an expedition leader himself, and I had become well acquainted on expedition over the years; making me seriously consider a step into the unknown .
-He just said: โ€˜Why donโ€™t you work for us?โ€™ This was in 2006, seven years after Biosphere Expeditions was founded.
+โ€˜After my first experience in Oman, I felt even more trapped in my office at work and began seriously thinking about a career change.
+I was dreaming about working in nature conservation and using my skills for a good cause.
+Matthias, Biosphere Expeditions’ founder and an expedition leader himself, and I had become well acquainted on my second expedition to the Altai mountains in Russia; opening the floodgates to a new field of work.
+He just said: โ€˜Why donโ€™t you work for us?โ€™ This was in 2007, eight years after Biosphere Expeditions was founded.
 I kind of created my own job by writing an essay about what I could contribute to the organisation.
-Having a degree in marketing and communications, I could see a lot of opportunities, so I began working full-time in the background.’
+Having a degree in marketing and communications, I had quite a few ideas, so I began working full-time.โ€™

 Leading in the Altai Mountains